Longpigs: Aftermath and other projects

 Hunt has also worked as a songwriter and record producer for Ellie Goulding, Penguin Prison, Midnight Lion, Florence and the Machine, Newton Faulkner, Kiko Bun, Natalie Imbruglia, Gabriella Cilmi, Lisa Mitchell, Lissie, Richard Walters, Josephine Oniyama, Clare Maguire, Liam Frost, Ron Sexsmith, Kate Walsh, Jake Bugg, Misty Miller, Eliza and the Bear and JP Cooper.

-In 2013 a compilation album On and On: The Anthology was released, featuring material from the Longpigs' both studio albums, singles' b-sides and previously unreleased material.
+In 2013, a compilation album On and On: The Anthology was released, featuring material from the Longpigs' two studio albums, singles' B-sides and previously unreleased material.

-In April 2017, it was reported that Dee Boyle, the band's former drummer had died.
+In April 2017, it was reported that Dee Boyle, the band's former drummer, had died.
 He was 52 years old.
 The cause of death was unknown.

-In April 2019 Hunt was announced as an MEP candidate for the newly formed Change UK - The Independent Group (TIG) political party for the 2019 European Parliament election.
+In April 2019, Hunt was announced as an MEP candidate for the newly formed Change UK - The Independent Group (TIG) political party for the 2019 European Parliament election.
 He was not elected.